stancsz/cursor-cli-windows/README.md

-# Cursor CLI Docker Setup
+# Cursor CLI Docker Setup for Windows

-A containerized development environment for running the Cursor CLI agent with Docker.
-This project provides a complete setup for running Cursor's AI-powered coding assistant in an isolated, reproducible container environment.
+A containerized development environment for running the Cursor CLI agent on **Windows** using Docker.
+This project provides a complete setup for running Cursor's AI-powered coding assistant in an isolated, reproducible container environment, specifically designed for Windows users.

+## Why This Project?

+Running the Cursor CLI on Windows can be challenging due to several factors:

+- **Installation Complexity**: The Cursor CLI installer is primarily designed for Unix-like systems (Linux/macOS), making native Windows installation difficult or unreliable
+- **Dependency Issues**: Windows lacks many of the native dependencies that Cursor CLI expects, requiring complex workarounds or WSL (Windows Subsystem for Linux)
+- **Path and Environment Problems**: Windows path handling, line endings (CRLF vs LF), and environment variable management differ significantly from Unix systems, causing configuration headaches
+- **WSL Overhead**: While WSL can work, it adds complexity, requires additional setup, and may have performance overhead or compatibility issues
+- **No Native Windows Support**: Cursor CLI doesn't have official Windows binaries, forcing users to rely on workarounds

+**This project solves these problems** by:
+- ✅ Running Cursor CLI in a Docker container (Linux environment) on Windows
+- ✅ Providing simple PowerShell scripts that handle all the complexity
+- ✅ Automatically managing Docker, environment variables, and configuration
+- ✅ Offering a single `cursor-win` command that works from anywhere
+- ✅ Eliminating the need for WSL or manual Linux-like environment setup
+- ✅ Handling Windows-specific issues (path conversion, line endings, etc.) automatically

 ## Overview

-This repository provides a Docker-based solution for running the Cursor CLI agent, making it easy to:
+This repository provides a Docker-based solution for running the Cursor CLI agent on Windows, making it easy to:
-- Run Cursor agent in a consistent, isolated environment
+- Run Cursor agent in a consistent, isolated environment on Windows
-- Share workspace files between host and container
+- Share workspace files between Windows host and container
 - Manage agent configuration and authentication
 - Run the agent in background or interactive modes
+- Use a simple `cursor-win` command from anywhere on your system

 ## Features

+- 🪟 **Windows-First**: Designed specifically for Windows with PowerShell scripts and native Windows support
 - 🐳 **Docker-based**: Fully containerized setup using Docker Compose
 - 🔐 **Secure Configuration**: Environment-based API key management
 - 📁 **Volume Mounting**: Full workspace access with shared sandbox directory
-- 🚀 **Quick Start**: Helper scripts for Windows, macOS, and Linux
+- 🚀 **Quick Start**: Simple PowerShell scripts for easy setup and usage
 - 📊 **Logging**: Automatic log file generation for background operations
 - 🔄 **Interactive Mode**: Support for both background and interactive agent execution
+- ⌨️ **Command Line Tool**: `cursor-win` command available system-wide after setup

 ## Prerequisites

-- **Docker Desktop** (Windows/macOS) or **Docker Engine** (Linux)
+- **Windows 10/11** (this project is designed for Windows)
+- **Docker Desktop for Windows** - Install from [docker.com](https://docs.docker.com/desktop/install/windows/)
-- **Docker Compose** (included with Docker Desktop, or install separately)
+- **PowerShell** (included with Windows)
 - **Cursor API Key** (for authentication)

 ## Quick Start